Herbertkartel/alx-low_level_programming/0x0B-malloc_free/README.md

-A function to create an array of chars
+function to return ptr containing cpy of string